idvorkin/techdiary/README.md

     # Connections on 4444 will get redirected to 8888 on the remote_host.
     ssh -N -L localhost:8888:localhost:4444 remote_user@remote_host

+Use a tool to auto re-connect (MOSH should do this, but it's been flakey for me of late)

+    autossh -M 0 server

 ### TMUX

 This is so hard for me to remember: